-Our named executive officers are eligible to earn discretionary annual cash bonuses based on our Company's and each executive officer's individual performance, as determined by our Compensation Committee.
+Our named executive officers are eligible to earn discretionary annual cash bonuses based on our Company's and each named executive officer's individual performance, as determined by our Compensation Committee.
 Eligibility to receive these cash bonuses incentivizes our named executive officers to strive to perform at their highest levels and further our interests and the interests of our stockholders.
 The amounts of any discretionary cash bonuses are determined each year by our Compensation Committee after taking into account individual and company-wide performance.

-Each named executive officer's target annual bonus is set forth in his employment agreement, as follows:
+Each named executive officer's annual target bonus is set forth in his employment agreement.
+Such annual target bonus and 2012 actual cash bonus percentage for each named executive officer is as follows:

-(% Base
+Target Bonus 2012 Bonus

-Executive Salary)
+Executive (% Base Salary) (% Base Salary)

-John W. Chamberlain 125%
+John W. Chamberlain 125% 116%

-Robert F. Barton 100%
+Robert F. Barton 100% 86%

-Adam Wyll 50%
+Adam Wyll 50% 55%

-Patrick Kinney 40%
+Patrick Kinney 40% 40%

-The Compensation Committee conducted a comprehensive evaluation of corporate and individual performance in 2011 for purposes of determining discretionary cash bonuses.
-Mr. Rady conducted a subjective assessment of each other named executive officer's individual performance, which reflected each executive's contribution to the achievement of the Company performance criteria described above.
-Based upon the Compensation Committee's performance evaluation and the relative roles and responsibility for our named executive officers, the Compensation Committee approved the cash performance bonuses for the named executive officers for 2011 reflected in the "Summary Compensation Table," which bonuses represented payouts below the target bonus levels set forth in the employment agreements.
-Though Mr. Rady was not eligible for an annual bonus during 2011, Mr. Rady will be eligible for a discretionary cash bonus commencing in 2012.
+The Compensation Committee conducted a comprehensive evaluation of corporate and individual performance in 2012 for purposes of determining discretionary cash bonuses.
+Mr. Rady conducted a subjective assessment of each other named executive officer's individual performance, which reflected each named executive's contribution to the achievement of the Company performance criteria described above.
+Based upon the Compensation Committee's performance evaluation and the relative roles and responsibility for our named executive officers, the Compensation Committee approved the cash performance bonuses for the named executive officers for 2012 reflected in the "Summary Compensation Table."
+Though Mr. Rady was not eligible for an annual bonus in 2011, Mr. Rady was eligible for, and received, a discretionary cash bonus in 2012 as reflected in the "Summary Compensation Table.".
+Mr. Rady will continue to remain eligible for an annual cash bonus.

-These discretionary bonuses were not determined based on the attainment of any particular individual or company-level performance goal(s) or the application of any benchmarking or formula(e) except that the Compensation Committee considered it important to recognize and factor into bonus levels the fact that the total return of the Company's stock underperformed the SNL US REIT Equity Index in 2011.
+These discretionary bonuses were not determined based on the attainment of any particular individual or company-level performance goal(s) or the application of any benchmarking or formula(e) except that the Compensation Committee considered it important to recognize and factor into bonus levels the fact that the total return of the Company's stock significantly outperformed the MSCI US REIT Index in 2012.
 The Compensation Committee considered all of the factors described above as applied to each named executive officer, and made a subjective determination as to the appropriate bonus level based on that information, considered in light of the Compensation Committee's collective experience regarding appropriate compensation and bonus levels.